LW83/Project1-CARE/README.md

     - Balancing the message with some humor to engage the user and to ansure a feeling of approachability.

 ### Wireframes
- - Once I had decided on the theme for the site, I used Balsamiq to do some high level wireframes for the desktop version of the site:
+ Once I had decided on the theme for the site, I used Balsamiq to do some high level wireframes for the desktop version of the site:

-__Homepage__
+- __Homepage__

  ![Balsamiq Homepage](./docs/balsamiq_homepage.png)
   - I knew I wanted to set out three boxes with information about who the group is, what they do and why they do it.
   - The key change in the final site from the wireframe is that I decided to overlay the logo and nav bar on top of the hero-image as once I found the image I felt that this looked more visually striking.
   - I also decided to include the newsletter sign up in the footer bar to facilitate this sign-up as the footer would be replicated across all pages.

-__Events page__
+- __Events page__

   ![Balsamiq Events](./docs/balsamic_events.png)
    - The key change in the Events page was to have three events for each month sit side by side in a row on the desktop display rather than stacked as this makes it easier for the user to see a summary of what is planned quickly and easily.
-   - For tablet screen sizes though, this initial plan to stack each event was implemented so as not to make the information on a single row too crowded on a smaller screen size.
+   - For tablet screen sizes, the initial plan to stack each event was implemented so as not to make the information on a single row too crowded on a smaller screen size.

-__Tips page__
+- __Tips page__

   ![Balsamiq Tips](./docs/balsamiq_tips.png)
    - The key change in the Tips page from the original wireframe concept was to have include a tips submission form to encourage engagement from the user.

-__Mobile view__
+- __Mobile view__

   ![Balsamiq Mobile](./docs/balsamiq_mobile.png)
    - The key intention from the mobile mock-up was that the information would be stacked vertically as opposed to shown vertically across larger screen sizes.